StackExchange/dnscontrol/documentation/colors.md

 codes.

-In order to do so, a global `--no-colors` command option is provided, which when set, will disable colors globally.
+In order to do so, a global `--no-colors` command option is provided, which when set `--no-colors=true`, will disable colors globally.

 ## (Force) Enable colors